Pivouane/MetricCount/README.md

 # MetricCount
-Please note that our target language is C (might work with C#) Our source is in python
+Our source is in python

-HOW TO RUN OOM COUNTER :
+HOW TO RUN METRIC TRACKER :

 For windows:
-  -simply run oom_counter.bat "oom_counter.bat in.file out.file"
+  -simply run metric_tracker "metric_tracker in.file out.file"

 For linux:
-  -run "chmod +x oom_counter.py" for writing permissions -run "./oom_counter.py in.file out.file"
+  -run "chmod +x metric_tracker.py" for writing permissions -run "./metric_tracker.py in.file out.file"